AthenZ/k8s-athenz-sia/docs/development/mode=refresh.md

 ## Expectation

+- on error or signal, for system integration, should finish the whole code block instead of stopping immediately
 - goroutine should ONLY be created in `Start()`
   - `Shutdown()` should notify ALL the goroutines to stop, and wait until ALL goroutines stopped gracefully using WaitGroup

-- to confirm server is ready, so that the server can be shutdown gracefully. `WaitForServerReady()` should ONLY be *success* OR *retry until error* instead of allowing cancellation
+- to confirm server is ready, so that the server can be shutdown gracefully. `WaitForServerReady()` should ONLY be *success* OR *retry until error* (max.
+3 mins) instead of allowing cancellation
-- for system integration, should finish the whole code block instead of stopping immediately on error or signal
--
+- ALL `Shutdown()` should always be executed to shutdown gracefully

 | case ID | event                | trigger time                                         | certificate | token     | metrics   | healthcheck | ALL `Shutdown()` | exit code |
 | ------- | -------------------- | ---------------------------------------------------- | ----------- | --------- | --------- | ----------- | ---------------- | --------- |